art-dot-git/zork-client/README.md

 Two special commands are used to manage the game itself.
 These commands are submitted in the PR title, not through the `README`

 * `@new BRANCHNAME` – Creates a new game on a new branch.
 The branch will be called `game-BRANCHNAME` and must not already exist.
 * `@branch TO_BRANCH [FROM_BRANCH]` – Branches a game, creating a new branch to play on.
 The new branch will be called `game-TO_BRANCH`.
-If `FROM_BRANCH` is provided, the game is started from that games's current state.
+If `FROM_BRANCH` is provided, the game is started from that Game's current state.
 Otherwise, the game is branched from the target branch of the PR.

 These special command pull requests do not become part of the commit history.
 They are used only to trigger branch creation.
 The standard z-machine game management commands (`save`, `restore`, ...) are not supported.

-> **❗ Important**: Again, to create a new game using the Github online interface, edit the readme file in any manner and submit a PR with the title `@new BRANCHNAME`.
+> **❗ Important**: Again, to create a new game using the Github online interface, edit the `README` in any manner and submit a PR with the title `@new BRANCHNAME`.

 ## Running
-Given the nature of Zork.git, this repository only contains instructions for how to set up

 ### Prerequisites
 Install the dumb version of `frotz`, `dfrotz`: